The Ayanna Ade Black Student Midwife Scholarship Award

-In honor of Ayanna Ade’s contribution to midwifery, SMC will award a scholarship to one recipient for a minimum of $1,500.
+In honor of Ayanna Ade’s contribution to midwifery, SMC will award a scholarship to one recipient of $2000.

 Eligibility Requirements: Must be an African American enrolled in a recognized US Midwifery College/School or Apprenticeship Midwife Training Model with a preceptor.
 This scholarship recognizes all midwifery educational programs.

 The Scholarship will be open from May 1, 2024, through June 1, 2024.